nicofretti/DataGenFlow/DEVELOPERS.md

 ### Test Database

-Tests use a separate database (`data/test_qa_records.db`) that is:
+Tests use a separate in-memory database that is automatically created and cleaned up after each test session.
-- Automatically created before tests
-- Completely isolated from production data
-- Cleaned up after test session

-See `TEST_DATABASE.md` for detailed information.

 ### Writing Tests